alexander-austin/Paper/README.md

 ![Image of working e-Paper display and connected Raspberry Pi](/Paper/static/android-chrome-192x192.png?raw=true)

-Paper is a Raspberry Pi powered 7-color e-Paper display with a web interface and API.
+Paper is a Raspberry Pi powered 7-color e-Paper picture frame display with a web interface and API.

 One side goal was getting practice with vanilla JS/CSS.

 Scissor.py is a background worker that uses the API to run periodic maintenance tasks.